JamesManningR/portfolio_site/README.md

 * VueJS
 * VueRouter
 * VueX
-* Firebase firestore Integration with bespoke blog creation and editing
-* Firestore rules to allow only privilaged users to write posts (This mostly on the firebase end)
-* Firebase authentication
-* Firebase storage for image uploads
 * Normalised database structure for minimised database duplication
 * Inline SVGs for more flexibility and scalability
 * No-Library CSS Animations and layouts